haonanzhang-vv/HaonanZhang1996/PubList.md

 </details>

-Channel Choice and Customer Value, Biswas, S., Yoganarasimhan, H., and Zhang, H.\
+Channel Choice and Customer Value, , with Shirsho Biswas and Hema Yoganarasimhan \
 Revise and Resubmit at ___Journal of Marketing___ [PDF](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4747756)

 <details>